 GERARD SCHWARZ – Conductor

-Internationally recognized for his moving performances, innovative programming and extensive catalog of recordings, American conductor Gerard Schwarz serves as Music Director of the All-Star Orchestra, an ensemble of top musicians from America’s leading orchestras featured in a new television series that aired throughout the United States on public television and worldwide by internet streaming and is the basis for their Khan Academy education platform that has already reached over 6 million students.
+Internationally recognized for his moving performances, innovative programming and extensive catalog of recordings, American conductor Gerard Schwarz serves as Music Director of the All-Star Orchestra, an ensemble of top musicians from America’s leading orchestras featured in twelve television programs that have aired throughout the United States on public television, worldwide by internet streaming and is the basis for their Khan Academy education platform that has already reached over 6 million students.
 September 2017 sees the release of two further episodes.
-As in popular sports, Schwarz created an “all-star” team of top musical athletes for an eight episode Season 1 created to encourage a greater understanding and enjoyment of classical music.
-The season is now released by Naxos as a four DVD set and has been awarded three Emmy Awards and the Deems Taylor Television Broadcast Award from ASCAP.
-The next 4 programs will be aired and released on DVD during the 15/16 season.
+As in popular sports, Schwarz created an “all-star” team of top musical athletes to encourage a greater understanding and enjoyment of classical music.
+All programs are now released by Naxos and have been awarded six Emmy Awards and the Deems Taylor Television Broadcast Award from ASCAP.
 Schwarz is also Music Director of the Eastern Music Festival in North Carolina where he celebrated his 10th Anniversary season in the summer of 2017, Music Director of the Mozart Orchestra of New York, and is Conductor Laureate of the Seattle Symphony.
 The conductor is a renowned interpreter of 19th century German, Austrian and Russian repertoire, in addition to his noted work with contemporary American composers.
 His book “Behind the Baton” was released by Amadeus Press in March 2017.

 With more than 300 world premieres to his credit, Schwarz has always felt strongly about commissioning and performing new music.
-As Music Director of the Eastern Music Festival, he has developed its focus on contemporary music.
-A new initiative with the Eastern Music Festival and the Bonnie McElveen Hunter Commissioning Project that has thus far commissioned works by John Coriglian, Richard Danielpour, Andre Previn and Lowell Lieberman.
-In all, Ms. McElveen-Hunter has committed to ten new works from American composers to the festival over a period of ten years.
-Richard Danielpour’s A Prayer for Our Time was featured in summer of 2013 and John Corigliano’s work for violin and orchestra will be performed in 2014.
+As Music Director of the Eastern Music Festival he initiated the Bonnie McElveen-Hunter Commissioning Project that has thus far commissioned works by John Coriglian, Richard Danielpour, Andre Previn and Lowell Lieberman.
+In all, Ms. McElveen-Hunter has committed to ten new works from American composers.
 During Schwarz’s tenure with the festival, he has expanded audiences to the largest in its history, incorporated a composer in residence program, developed three new concert series and added new educational initiatives.
 The Festival Orchestra has also recorded a critically praised recording of the music of Alan Hovhaness for Naxos.
-The festival is one of the USA’s foremost training programs for young musicians, brings together world-renowned artists and exceptionally gifted young musicians from across the United States.
+The festival is one of the USA’s foremost training programs for young musicians, bringing together world-renowned artists and exceptionally gifted young musicians from across the United States.